 “Thanks.”
 Percy turned to go.

-“Captain Percy, If I were you I would definitely make sure you are gone from here before the next 48 hours goes by.”
+“Captain Percy, if I were you I would definitely make sure you are gone from here before the next 48 hours goes by.”

-Percy nodded towards Miss Mai and closed the heavy door behind as she left the office.
+Percy nodded toward Miss Mai and closed the heavy door behind her as she left the office.

 She hummed to herself as she walked through the main hall of the noisy depot.
 She realized that her humming was resonating in her skull in harmony with the ever-present background buzz of the machinery that kept the place functioning.